Student Organization Policy and Procedures

 - It is the responsibility of the members of student organizations to know and abide by all university policies pertaining to fund raising.

-- Registered student organizations wishing to hold a fund raising event must have approval from its president, faculty/staff advisor and the director of student activities.
+- Registered student organizations wishing to hold a fund raising event must have approval from its president, faculty/staff advisor and the director of student activities & recreational sports.
 It may be necessary for some organizations to have additional approval from departmental deans or directors.